This post was last refreshed Dec. 16, 2022.

-Whether it’s called being the unofficial mayor of the neighborhood or market dominance, many top producers find success by selling in a specific neighborhood or geographic area.
+No matter what it’s called, many top producers find success by selling in a specific neighborhood or geographic area.
 In a large city, this could mean specializing in a specific block or even a single building.

 That was my situation when I was selling real estate in San Francisco’s South Beach (SOMA) area.
 I was “the agent” for the largest condo building in San Francisco, The Infinity Complex (two towers, 41 floors and 650 units).